MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 ### Protection templates

 Run the [Set-AadrmTemplateProperty](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet to update the protection template.
-Becuase the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AadrmRightsDefinition](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlet to create a RightsDefinitions object with the updated information, and use the RightsDefinitions object with the `Set-AadrmTemplateProperty` cmdlet.
+Because the personal data is within the `RightsDefinitions` property, you will also need to use the [New-AadrmRightsDefinition](/powershell/module/aadrm/new-aadrmrightsdefinition) cmdlet to create a RightsDefinitions object with the updated information, and use the RightsDefinitions object with the `Set-AadrmTemplateProperty` cmdlet.

 ## Deleting personal data